cristiancrazy/cristiancrazy/README.md

 [Website](https://me.cristiancrazy.it): to get more information about me and my projects, and to download useful materials.

+[Rootlet](https://rootlet.it): It's a multi-purpose project and news hub.
+It provide some useful information to users who want to know tricky things 😏.

 [Blog](https://blog.cristiancrazy.it): a digital place where I write about different topics, not only PCs software.

 [Instagram](https://instagram.com/cristiancrazyit): another good place 😄.